Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Ablation Study Details

 \section{Ablation Study Details}

 In the following, details for the ablation study models in Sec.~\ref{sec: results} are provided.
 The proposed \textit{VolSiM} metric uses the multiscale architecture \textit{MS} described in Sec.~\ref{sec: distance function} as a feature extractor.
-For all models, the general training setup mentioned in App.~\ref{app: implementation details} stays identical, apart from: 1) changes to the feature extractor, 2) a different feature extractor, 3) the training amount, or 4) the training data.
+For all models, the general training setup mentioned in App.~\ref{app: implementation details} stays identical, apart from: 1) removing the contribution of the entropy-based similarity model, 2) changes to the feature extractor, 3) a different feature extractor, 4) the training amount, or 5) the training data.

+\paragraph{No Similarity Model} The MS\textsubscript{identity} model does not directly make use of the similarity model based on entropy.
+For that, the logarithmic transformation of $\vw_s = (j-i)/n$ according to the similarity model is replaced with an identity transformation during training.
+This corresponds to linear ground truth distances according to the order of each sequence determined by our data generation.
+Note that this simplified network version is slightly more efficient as the computation of the parameter $c$ can be omitted.
+However, pre-computing these values for all sequences is computationally very light compared to training the full metric network.

-\paragraph{Changes to \textit{MS} Architecture} For \textit{MS\textsubscript{no skip}} the resolution skip connections (red dashed arrows in Fig.~\ref{fig: multiscale network}) are entirely removed.
-This means each resolution is isolated, and sharing information across features of different levels more difficult.
-For \textit{MS\textsubscript{3 scales}} the last scale block is removed, meaning the architecture from Fig.~\ref{fig: multiscale network} ends with the $1/4$ resolution level, while the $1/8$ resolution level is omitted.
+\paragraph{Changes to \textit{MS} Architecture} For \textit{MS\textsubscript{3 scales}}, the last scale block is removed, meaning the architecture from Fig.~\ref{fig: multiscale network} ends with the $1/4$ resolution level, while the $1/8$ resolution level is omitted.
 For the \textit{MS\textsubscript{5 scales}} model, one additional scale block is added.
 In Fig.~\ref{fig: multiscale network}, this corresponds to a $1/16$ resolution level with a $16\times16\times16$ AvgPool and a scale block with 64 channels.